-It is about the prospects of being sinful–a reality we can never fully eradicate from our lives.
+Death, taxes, and being sinful are assured until Jesus comes back to take us home.
+This chapter is not about death or taxes.
+It is about the prospects of being sinful–a sad reality we can never entirely eradicate from our lives.

-To be surprised, astonished, or amazed when a person sins is an insufficient understanding of the Gospel.
+To be surprised, astonished, or amazed when a person sins is an insufficient understanding of the gospel.
 Way back in the garden of Eden a man and woman chose to sin (Genesis 3:7).

-A clean thing cannot come out of an unclean thing (Job 14:4), which means sin was spread to all of us.
+Their decision to not believe God, choosing to trust Satan, became a big problem for us because they were the people who produced us.
+A clean thing cannot come out of an unclean thing (Job 14:4), which means sin spread to all of us.
 See Romans 5:12, 3:10-12, 3:23.

 Personally, I would not want to surround myself with people who are surprised at my ongoing battles with sin.
 I don’t need their astonishment; I need their help.
 Each time I have started a small group, I have told the members of those groups that I will sin against every person in the group.

 Another way a person places the accent mark on sin, rather than on the restorative efforts the sinning person needs, is by choosing anger as a response to someone’s mistakes.
 This reaction to another’s failure does not help, and, to be honest, it does not make sense.

 If you’re mad with me because I sin, I would assume your anger is because you don’t want me to sin, but if you don’t want me to sin, may I give you a tip: getting angry with me does not help.
 It’s an illogical approach to soul restoration.